 STEP Demo replaces steam with supercritical CO2, producing power with smaller, more efficient power plants.

-GTI Energy leads the Supercritical Transformational Electric Power Project (STEP Demo), funded with $84 million from the U.S. Department of Energy, to demonstrate a fully integrated functional pilot-scale power plant with 10 MW electric output based upon this transformational power cycle technology.
+GTI Energy leads the Supercritical Transformational Electric Power Project (STEP Demo), funded with $125 million from the U.S. Department of Energy, to demonstrate a fully integrated functional pilot-scale power plant with 10 MW electric output based upon this transformational power cycle technology.

 STEP is being built as a multi-user facility, not limited to the current team members.
 The open project is welcoming new partners from around the world.
-Through a Joint Industry Program, current and new partners will provide guidance to the operation and will have access to proprietary project data to advance their sCO2-related technology development.
-In addition, they can have access to the reconfigurable facility to accommodate future testing of their own sCO2 components and system/cycle configurations and upgrades.
+Through a Joint Industry Program, current and new partners will provide guidance to the operation and have access to proprietary project data to advance their sCO2-related technology developments.
+In addition, they have access to the reconfigurable facility to accommodate future testing of their own sCO2 components and system/cycle configurations and upgrades.

 Because this sCO2 cycle works with a much smaller turbine, utilizing this technology results in smaller power generation plants — reducing costs while at the same time increasing efficiency.
-The project is slated to be completed in September 2022.
+The project is slated to be completed in 2024.